“I really enjoyed the Guest at Your Table service. . . . Thank you for bringing this to our congregation.”

 Each year, we ask Guest at Your Table coordinators to share with us any events or activities that made their program stand out.
 The creativity and commitment that goes into these activities is impressive.
 How do you make your Guest at Your Table program special?

-We hope that the partial list below will inspire you to try something new during Guest at Your Table.
-Share your own ideas in the comment box that follows the list and e-mail pictures to email@example.com.
+We hope that the partial list of past activities will inspire you to try something new during Guest at Your Table.
+Share your own ideas and pictures by e-mailing development @ uusc.org.
+Thank you for your time, support, and creativity!

-- The religious education director at First Universalist Church in Denver, Colo., prepared a social-justice youth workshop, including a play she wrote based on Stories of Hope, which some of the youth performed for the other children.
+- The religious education director at First Universalist Church in Denver, Colo., prepared a social justice youth workshop, including a play she wrote based on Stories of Hope, which some of the youth performed for the other children.
 Then the youth wrote their own plays!

 - The fifth- through eighth-grade classes at the UU Church in Barnstable, Mass., made bean soup mix and sold bags of it at coffee hour, while helping to distribute boxes.

 - North Shore Unitarian in Deerfield, Ill., recognized the top two contributing families in the worship service with a small open-hands statue and featured their names in the weekly bulletin.
 (Note: be sure to get permission before recognizing people publicly for the amount of their donation!)